-Company Name
+Company Nan ne

-Contact Person
+Contact Perso n

 telephone email

 Address

 postcode

-activity / provision description on e providing, equipment you are . harrowing and the outling of
+vision descriptio

-clients you intend to work with e providing, equipment you are Joir Ownig and the outille of
+providing, equip oment you are bo prrowing and the outline of

-enenes yeu meena ee work men
+clients you inte nd to work with

-tements and sign to agree to o abide by Sign
+Disease was dith town owto owni of Cian

-them when operating at BF
+gn to agree to abide by Sign

-ies and procedures at BF Adv
+perating at BF A Iroc at RE Adva nturo ac laid

-Procedures (section 3 and re
+ures at BF Adve

-\prime hand book.
-Copies of which n are available
+ction 3 and rele

-upon request.
+opies of which a are available

-es are present, agreed excep tions will be
+upon request. c are present agreed exception nc will be

-detailed on page 2 of this SI
+agreed exceptio ons will be

-ate my risk assessments, sch
+detailed on page 2 of this SLA

-relevant qualifications and r
+- I agree to maintain and update my risk assessments, schemes of work

-d provide updates copies to E
+and lesson plans, insurance, relevant qualifications and memberships as agree at the start of SLA and provide updates copies to BF Adventure.

-e any conflict of interest that earliest possible opportunity
+f interest that n

-manager samest possible opportunity to the Centre
+e opportunity to

-services provided by BF Adv enture remain
+- manager

-e and copying, duplicating a
+I agree that any products or services provided by BF Adventure remain

-ucts outside of BF Adventure
+the property of BF Adventure and copying, duplicating and agree not use these services and products outside of BF Adventure with express

-permission from a senior ma With express
+permission from a senior manager

-icates / perform a new DBS check / provide
+I agree to submit DBS certificates / perform a new DBS check / provide

-• requested by the Centre mai
+evidence of a DBS check as requested by the Centre manager

-ture's clients and keep all inf
+I agree to respect BF Adventure's clients and keep all information

-r discuss clients with outside
+confidential and not share or discuss clients with outside agencies with

-the express permission from J
+the express permission from a manager.

-st be made in advance and p ermission
+I agree that all bookings must be made in advance and permission

-granted by the relevant coo dinator.
+granted by the relevant coordinator.

 office use only:

 insurance certificate

-risk assessments
+risk assessme

-DBS
+DBS 110

-SOW and Session plans
+SOW and Ses sion plans

-quals and memberships
+quals and me nnersnihz 1

-Office use: Please outline any specific operating agreements that fall outside of BF Adventures Please outline any specific operating agreements that fall outside of BF Adventures normal working conditions
+Office use: Please outline any specific operating agreements that fall outside of BF Adventures normal working conditions